International Medical Internships in China

 - ROLE: To work alongside skilled local doctors in a number of different departments, including traditional medicine

 - REQUIREMENTS: Interns must have completed at least 1 year of pre-medical or other healthcare related studies or training, with relevant coursework (such as human anatomy) or previous shadowing experience.

-- Accommodation: Shared apartments
+- ACCOMMODATION: Shared volunteer apartments

-Where You Will Live in China with Projects Abroad
+Interning Abroad in Medicine in China with Projects Abroad

 Medicine interns in China shadow the doctors in a variety of different departments, accompanying them on their ward rounds.
 You will rotate around departments spending 1-2 weeks in each one.
 While most of your time will be observing, you should be motivated to learn as much as you can from the doctors.
 You will gain the most by frequently asking questions and utilizing the chance to discuss individual cases and your understanding of them with your supervisor.

 “Overall my time in Shanghai was a rich and rewarding experience, which has deeply impacted my life.
 There is no way that we could have experienced what we did in China, in any American hospital.
 The Chinese people as a whole were more likely to react better to us observing and participating in their medical treatment, than many of the people here in the United States.
 China was an amazing place to live, and I whole heartedly recommend the Projects Abroad Medicine in China Program to you.
 Prepare yourself for an educational and richly rewarding experience.”
 Read more...

 You can read more detailed information about the aims of the project in our China Medicine & Healthcare Management Plan.

 Did you know?
 Ancient Chinese medicine believes that two opposing principles, yin & yang, must remain in balance within a patient’s body, and an imbalance between yin & yang is what causes disease.